jatuhurrra/RapidNER/README.md

 ids_to_labels = {v: k for k, v in labels_to_ids.items()}
  ```

-## The Dataset size.
+### The Dataset size
-Below, we compare the new NERsocial dataset with exiting NER datasets.
+Below, we compare the new NERsocial dataset with existing NER datasets.

 <p align="center">
   <img src="/images/compareNERdatasets.png" width="75%" alt="Results">